hemantksingh/messup-learn/Distributed Systems/Synchronous Messaging.md

 GraphQL is [typically served over HTTP](https://graphql.org/learn/serving-over-http/) via a single endpoint which expresses the full set of capabilities of the service.
 This is in contrast to REST APIs which expose a suite of URLs each of which expose a single resource.
 HTTP is commonly associated with REST, which used "resources" as its core concept.
 In contrast, GraphQL's conceptual model is an entity graph.
 As a result, entities in GraphQL are not identified by URLs.
 Instead, a GraphQL server operates on a single URL/endpoint, usually `/graphql`, and all GraphQL requests for a given service should be directed at this endpoint.
 Your GraphQL HTTP server should handle the HTTP GET and POST methods.

-GraphQL allows clients to specify the fields they would like to be returned (**sparse fieldsets**) in the GraphQl query, allowing you to skip all data that is not relevant to the response.
+GraphQL uses **sparse fieldsets** that allow clients to specify the fields they would like to be returned in the GraphQL query, thus skip all data that is not relevant to the response.
 GraphQL's query language moves the responsibility out of the hands of the API devs and into the clients.
 For example, the query:

 ```sh
 {